Here's What a Perfectly Balanced Weekly Workout Schedule Looks Like

 Thursday: HIIT (20 minutes)

-Not only do these fast-paced workouts take half the time, but they can also provide the same health benefits as endurance activities, according to one University of Birmingham study.
-There's even evidence that those who pick up HIIT-style workouts are more likely to stick to their routine because of the variety of movements.
+Not only do these fast-paced workouts take less time than others, but they can also provide the same health benefits as endurance activities, according to a 2013 study published in the Journal of Physiology.
+There's even evidence that those who pick up HIIT-style workouts are more likely to stick to their routine (including a weekly gym workout plan!) because of the variety of movements.

 "HIIT could take dozens of forms, but a good start would be to pick something you like, like running, cycling, rowing, or dancing," says Rosante.
 "Then, do it for intervals of time.
 Short bursts of full effort work coupled with lower-intensity work of the same move."

 Friday: Total-body strength training (30 to 60 minutes)

-"When it comes to strength training, you should aim to hit all of your major muscle groups like your quads, glutes, hamstrings, chest and upper back, plus core," says Rosante, who encourages a primary focus on heavier compound lifts like the deadlift, hip thrust, squat, bench press and weighted rowing movements (plus anti-movement exercises for your core).
-"Think plank and plank variations as well as exercises like the Paloff press," he says.
+End your workweek with total-body strength training.
+"When it comes to strength training, you should aim to hit all of your major muscle groups like your quads, glutes, hamstrings, chest and upper back, plus core," says Rosante.
+He encourages a primary focus on heavier compound lifts (which work tons of muscle groups), such as the deadlift, hip thrust, squat, bench press, and weighted rowing movements — plus, anti-movement exercises for your core.
+"Think: plank and plank variations as well as exercises like the Paloff press," he says.

 Saturday: Steady-state cardio (running or cycling for as long as feels comfortable for you)

-Yes, HIIT workouts tend to get all of the attention these days (HIIT has a ton of benefits), but steady-state cardio is still important for your health, so make sure it's a part of your workout schedule on a weekly basis.
-In fact, a recent study found that running just two hours a week can significantly extend your lifespan, providing some pretty convincing evidence that running deserves a place in your weekly workout schedule.
-Ditto for biking-one recent study suggested biking can help you live longer while reducing your risk of cancer and heart disease by nearly half.
+HIIT workouts tend to get all of the attention these days for their many benefits, but steady-state cardio is still important for your health.
+In fact, a 2017 study found that running just two hours a week can significantly extend your lifespan, providing some pretty convincing evidence that running deserves a place in your weekly workout schedule.
+Ditto for biking — a 2017 study conducted by researchers at the University of Glasgow and published in the British Medical Journal suggested biking can help you live longer while reducing your risk of cancer and heart disease by nearly half.
+(FYI, cyclists involved in the study clocked an average of 30 miles per week.)